haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 #### Analysing the cross-links defining the position of the C34 wHTH2 domain

-You can first hide the distances shown for C82 by unselecting them in the menu on the right side of the window.
+You can first hide the distances shown for C82 by pressing the "Delete" in the distance tool window.
-Alternatively delete them in PyMol by typing:

-<a class="prompt prompt-pymol">delete C82*</a>

-In the PyMOL command window type:
+In the Chimerax command window type:

 <a class="prompt prompt-pymol">
-distance C34-d01-30A, chain D and resid 123 and name CB, chain A and resid 5394 and name CB<br>
-distance C34-d02-30A, chain D and resid 135 and name CB, chain B and resid  520 and name CB<br>
-distance C34-d03-30A, chain D and resid 138 and name CB, chain B and resid  520 and name CB<br>
-distance C34-d04-30A, chain D and resid 141 and name CB, chain B and resid  520 and name CB<br>
+distance /D:123@CB /A:5394@CB<br>
+distance /D:135@CB /B:520@CB<br>
+distance /D:138@CB /B:520@CB<br>
+distance /D:141@CB /B:520@CB<br>
 </a>

 <a class="prompt prompt-info">